psykon/StreamKit/obs/README_OBS.md

 ### _StationBug
 This scene displays the SP logo on the top right corner (or wherever you want to place it).
 It serves the role of a Station Bug (like for tv stations).
 It can be included into different scenes and is currently part of the Slides, Browser and Slide-Roation scenes.
 It can be turned on and off (globally) with *F9*.

+### _BG_Music
+This scene is intendet to be included into other scenes (sliderotation, etc) to play some background music.
+You can add files and folders with music to it's playlist, or a url to a live stream.
+Currently it is setup to play scenesat.
+The source can be muted and unmuted globally with *F10*